-Home sale prices increase during COVID-19.
-If you are thinking of putting your home on the market, there are many issues to consider relating to safety.
+If you are thinking of putting your home on the market, there are now more safety issues to consider relating to COVID.
 But chances are your home is worth more now than it was in 2019.

 Anecdotes from the Field